Aerial view of Campbell's Resort in Chelan, Wash. Image courtesy of Campbell's Resort

 Every family’s food mood and craving can be satisfied in Chelan.
 Local Myth Pizza has earned its name: The pesto chicken pie nearly levitated off its thin crust, it was so loaded with roasted garlic!
 The chicken fried steak at the Apple Cup Cafe was not greasy — a miracle given that it was blanketed in delicious milk gravy.

 For a day filled with treats, take a short road trip north of the town of Chelan through a lovely countryside quilt of orchards, hills and little lakes.
 A key attraction around here is Blueberry Hills, a 20-acre U-pick berry farm and down-home country restaurant, located in nearby Manson.
-The day we visited, fifth-generation orchardist and owner “Blueberry Kari” Sorensen was designing this summer’s T-shirt: It features the image of a screaming woman on the front, and on the back, it reads “Line Survivor.”
+The day we visited, fifth-generation orchardist and owner “Blueberry Kari” Sorensen was designing the summer’s T-shirt: It featured the image of a screaming woman on the front, and on the back, it reads “Line Survivor.”
 Yes, you’ll have to wait in line to get into the restaurant during high season, but that’s also the only time to see this place in full swing and in all of its glory: giddy city kids picking fat, juicy berries; members of a motorcycle club kicking back on the deck; and dogs munching on the free marrow bones Blueberry Hills offers to all of its canine visitors.

 If you hit Blueberry Hills for breakfast (and you really must make a point of it), after eating, pick berries and then play at one of the little lakes nearby.
 You’ll be hungry again for another summer tradition on the way back into town: the “BBQ in the Vineyard” at Lake Chelan Winery.
-While grown-ups swoon over perfect Pinot Gris, Cajun-style prawns and fall-off-the-bone pork ribs, kids run riot on the open lawn as they play with Hula-Hoops — once again, demonstrating how the Lake Chelan area is a perfect vacation spot for all ages.
+While grown-ups swoon over perfect Pinot Gris, Cajun-style prawns and fall-off-the-bone pork ribs, kids run wild on the wide-open lawn as they play with Hula-Hoops — once again, demonstrating how the Lake Chelan area is a perfect vacation spot for all ages.